Kristina01111000/WordPressTheme/README.md

 	- put php extensions into pictures in css in wordpress when pw problem is fixed
 		- added, but pictures are not loading -> will try to fix it
-			- the img folder is uploaded to wp, logo connects
-			- issue is with connecting to the folder
+			- the img folder is uploaded to wp, logo connects, issue is with connecting to the folder
 			- hero section loaded with different folder extension
+			- still issue with images loaded in the css
-	- having problem putting functions into underscores function.php
+	- having problem with putting functions into function.php
 	- problem in the header array
 		- partially fixed, it shows up but the the dropdown is still not working
 		- need to add the menu in the menu tab on wordpress appearance section